antoneklund/Thesis-content/README.md

 # Planned content of doctoral thesis
+### Abstract
+Document clustering is used to discover patterns in large corpora of documents.
+Clustering is often done in an unsupervised setting, where the application environment of the clustering algorithm determines whether the quality of the clusters are adequate.
+In NLP, the resulting clusters are valuable if a human viewing them can interpret them.
+This thesis presents a novel method for human cluster evaluation called CIPHE (Paper III), which was developed through the needs of the industry setting of contextual advertisement (Paper I).
+CIPHE  Throughout the work, we make use of a BERTopic pipeline where a language model such as BERT or Sentence-T5 embeds documents, which are subsequently clustered based on the vector distances (Paper IV).
+We also discovered

 ### Papers included in the thesis
 1. [CIPHE: A Framework for Document Cluster Interpretation and Precision from Human Exploration](https://aclanthology.org/2024.nlp4dh-1.52) (Eklund et al., NLP4DH 2024)